ethereum/EIPs/EIPS/eip-X.md

   - The `solved` flag MUST be set to `true`
   - Subsequent transactions to commit, reveal, or add funds to the contract MUST be reverted.

+### Bounty funds

+- Funds covering at least `MINIMUM_GAS_PAYOUT` gas SHALL be sent to the contract as a bounty.
+  The funds must be updated to cover this amount as the value of gas increases.
+- The contract MUST accept any additional funds from any account as a donation to the bounty.

 ## Rationale

 ### Puzzle

-Order-finding has a known, efficient, quantum solution[8] but is intractable for classical computers.
+Prime factorization has a known, efficient, quantum solution[8] but is believed to be intractable for classical computers.
 This then reliably serves as a test for strong quantum supremacy, since finding a solution to this problem should only be doable by a quantum computer.

-Order-finding can be reduced[9] to factoring, and vice-versa.
-Since it is cheaper to verify an order-finding solution than a factorization solution, the puzzle is generated by first generating hard-to-factor numbers with high probability as a modulus and then generating a random number coprime to that modulus.
+Sander[11] proves that difficult to factor numbers without a known factorization, called an RSA-UFO, can be generated.
+Using logic based on that described by Anoncoin using this method, this contract shall generate `NUMBER_OF_LOCKS` integers of `BIT_SIZE_OF_PRIMES` bits each to achieve a one in a billion chance of being insecure.

 ### Bounty Funds

-To simulate expected gas costs -- given a random 783-bit base and a random 784-bit modulus, 196 random solutions of byte size equal to its iteration were sent to the contract.
-The gas cost for all of these simulations never exceeded 44,305 gas.
-Therefore, we expect a minimum bounty covering a cost of 50,000 gas in even extreme gas markets (e.g. 1000 Gwei / gas) to reliably cover the cost for a solver to provide a solution.
+The solver SHALL be reimbursed at least the cost of verifying the puzzle solutions.
+Therefore, to estimate the cost, an estimate can be calculated by providing the solution of a known factorization.
+The expected number of prime factors is log(log(_n_)), so the expected number of prime factors of a 3072-bit integer is less than 12.

+Deploying a contract with 119 locks of a provided 3072-bit integer having 16 factors then providing that solution for each of them resulted in a cost of 583,338,223 gas.
+Providing a solution for a single lock cost 4,959,717 gas.

+Since the number of factors is greater than the expected number of factors of any integer, this may serve as an initial estimate of the cost to verify the solutions for randomly generated integers.
+Therefore, since the total cost is less than
+`MINIMUM_GAS_PAYOUT` gas, a bounty covering at least `MINIMUM_GAS_PAYOUT` should be funded to the contract.

 ## Backwards Compatibility